riazul701/dev-notes/Editor/Vim/LazyVim/LazyGit-In-LazyVim.md

 > ChatGPT Question:
 >
-> Also inserts same input character twice in lazygit inside of neovim terminal
+> Also when typing, inserts same input character twice in lazygit inside of neovim terminal floating mode

 Got it — that’s an important correction.